artembatura/advanced-react-scripts/README.md

    For it, run command:

-   `npm uninstall --save react-scripts`
+   `npm uninstall --save react-scripts` or `yarn uninstall react-scripts`

 2. Next we need install `advanced-react-scripts`:

-   `npm install --save-dev advanced-react-scripts`
+   `npm install --save-dev advanced-react-scripts` or `advanced-react-scripts`

 3. Then create `.env` file in the root of project for add any of the configuration options below to enable necessary feature